ibrahim29asad/Inter.i/README.md

 Potentials for DataSets:
 Use Wiki API and Persona Data Sets - Gets Information and then can handle conversations

+For Website:
+Use Monaco for Code Editor
+Use Judge Zero Api to run the code and its Test Cases

 change of Scope: